A Guide to High-Index vs. Polycarbonate Lenses

 High-index lenses are made of plastic lens material with a high refractive index.

-For those new to the concept, the refractive index measures how light travels through the material, aka refraction.
+For those new to the concept, the index of refraction measures how light travels through the material, aka refraction.
 Different materials have different refractive indexes.

 For example, standard plastic lenses — like Columbia Resin 39 (CR-39) lens — typically range from 1.48 to 1.54.
 Meanwhile, high-index and ultra-high-index lenses rank at around 1.64 and beyond.